 Thermodynamic Weather Systems

-- THEN the temperature would have dropped in the region,
+- IF the temperature dropped in the region around the 5,000

-- WHICH would result in the formation of an area of low pressure,
+- AND resulted in the formation of an area of low pressure,

 - THEN the next thing we read about should be some really strong winds.

 By a totally staggering coincidence, the next thing that happens in the story is a tempestuous storm moves into the area.